10 Tips on how to get rid of ingrown hair

 On Beauty And Tips, we’re often telling our readers to cut down on sugar.
 This time, however, we’re going to encourage you to use sugar usefully.

-Our final tip on how to get rid of ingrown hairs is to shave ‘comme il faut’.
-The prime reason for your ingrown hairs could be the way you shave.
+Our final tip on how to get rid of ingrown hair is to shave ‘comme il faut’.
+The prime reason for your ingrown hair could be the way you shave.
 For proper shaving, try softening your legs first with a good shaving cream and always shave gently.
 Shave along your skin and not agains it.
-Remember, you’re not fighting the hairs!
+Remember, you’re not fighting the hair!

-How to get rid of ingrown hairs?
+How to get rid of ingrown hair?
 What are your best tips?